-119. (1) The superintendence, direction and control of the preparation of the electoral rolls for all elections to Parliament, the conduct of such elections and of elections to the office of President, shall vest in the Election Commission which shall, in accordance with this Constitution and any other law-
+119.1[(1) The superintendence, direction and control of the preparation of the electoral rolls for elections to the office of President and to Parliament and the conduct of such elections shall vest in the Election Commission which shall, in accordance with this Constitution and any other law -

-Functions of Election Commission.
+Functions of Election Commission

-- (a) hold elections to the office of President; - (b) hold elections of members of Parliament; and - (c) delimit the constituencies and prepare electoral rolls for the purpose of elections to Parliament. - (2) The Election Commission shall perform such functions, in addition to those specified in the foregoing clauses, as may be prescribed by this Constitution or by any other law. - 120.
-The President shall, when so requested by the Election Commission, make available to it such staff as may be necessary for the discharge of its functions under this Part.
+- (a) hold elections to the office of President; - (b) hold elections of members of Parliament; - (c) delimit the constituencies for the purpose of elections to Parliament; and - (d) prepare electoral rolls for the purpose of elections to the office of President and to Parliament.]

+- (2) The Election Commission shall perform such functions, in addition to those specified in the foregoing clauses, as may be prescribed by this Constitution or by any other law. - 120.
+The President shall, whereso requested by the Election Commission, make available to it such staff as may be necessary for the discharge of its functions under this Part.

-Staff of Election Commission.
+Staff of Election Commission